Aplus Framework Docs

 chmod -R 777 storage/*

-Edit the URL Origin of your project in the routes file, boot/routes.php:
+Edit the Environment and the URL Origin of your project in the .env.php file:

 Install the necessary PHP packages through Composer: